andrew-codes/presentation-redux/slides/using-redux.md

 }

 import { createStore, combineReducers } from 'redux';
-import {Reducer as Timesheet} from './modules/Timesheet';
+import { Reducer as Timesheet } from './modules/Timesheet';
-import {Reducer as Budget} from './modules/Budgets';
+import { Reducer as Budget } from './modules/Budgets';

 const reducers = combineReducers({
 	Timesheet,